 Small Inground Pool Prices

 Small inground swimming pools are generally on the lower end of the cost scale for inground pools.
-That typically means something around $25,000 for a fully installed pool.
+That typically means something less than $50,000 for a fully installed pool.
 However, a smaller pool offers additional advantages that could reduce the price even further.
 The smaller size may make it viable for you to install the pool yourself, especially if you use an inground pool kit.
 But even if you don’t do the full job yourself, you may at least be able to do some or all of the digging, which could save you a significant amount of money.

 Maintenance for a small inground pool is also easier and cheaper.
 With less water, you don’t have to spend as much on chemicals or heating.